soalaksks/moe-canberrasec/_our-partners/For Parents/Sexuality Education.md

 <li>
 <p>recognise that there are moral and legal consequencesof risky sexual behaviours,
-pornography access and acting irresponsibly or maliciously when online (e.g. spreading of online falsehoods, floutingcopyright laws, etc.)</p>
+pornography access and acting irresponsibly or maliciously when online (e.g. spreading of online falsehoods, flouting copyright laws, etc.)</p>
 </li>
 </ul>
 </td>